cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 function is invoked:

 * the processor starts executing the program from the beginning,
-* values of existing variables are preserved (the last value written to any global or main variable before `end()` is called is preserved),
+* values of existing variables are preserved (the last value written to any uninitialized[^1] global or main variable before `end()` is called is preserved),
 * the call stack is reset - calling recursive functions starts from the topmost level again.

+[^1] Only uninitialized variables are handled this way.
+Any value assigned to an initialized variable before calling `end()` would get overwritten with whatever value the variable is initialized to when the program execution is restarted.

 ---